I uploaded my job, but it doesn’t seem to be doing anything. Why?

 For starters, please understand that we can only report progress in the queue viewer as either frames or tiles complete.
 Frames or tiles that are currently rendering will not have their progress collected or reported.
 There are far too many unique methods that render engines use to report their progress, if they report it at all.
 Hence, it’s not realistic to attempt to relay that information to you.

-Second, if you have submitted a single frame render job that is not tiled (see our this page to discover how we handle tile rendering), that single frame is rendering on only one CPU.
+Second, if you have submitted a single frame render job that is not tiled (see this page to discover how we handle tile rendering), that single frame is rendering on only one node.
 Given the information immediately above, there will be nothing to report until that one frame is done…at which point the only thing to report is that it is 100% complete.
+Use the Show Logs option when you right-click the job to see if the render application itself is reporting any progress.

 Lastly on this topic, since we report Cost Consumed in the queue viewer, if the cost is slowly incrementing over time, your job is being rendered.
 If there is no reported Cost Consumed for your job yet, it either doesn’t have a high enough power setting to take computing resources away from the other jobs in the queue or those computing resources are tied up in longer running slices.